Evaluating the Implicit Midpoint Integrator for Riemannian Manifold Hamiltonian Monte Carlo: Experimental Results

 In generating data from the Fitzhugh-Nagumo model, we set $\theta_1=\theta_2=0.2$ and $\theta_3=3$.
 The dynamics are integrated using SciPy's \texttt{odeint} function and gradients are {\it approximated} by forward sensitivity analysis as in \citet{doi:10.1111/j.1467-9868.2010.00765.x}.
 We consider an integration step-size of $\epsilon=1$ and a number of integration steps in $\set{1, 2, 5}$; each configuration is replicated ten times.
 We sample 1,000 times from the posterior.

 We expect the Fitzhugh-Nagumo ODE model to favor the generalized leapfrog integrator because of the complexity of evaluating the log-posterior, the gradient of the log-posterior, the Riemannian metric, and the gradient of the Riemannian metric, each of which involves solving a system of differential equations.
 Therefore, the caching behavior associated to the G.L.F.(b) integrator gives it an advantage here. \Cref{tab:fitzhugh-nagumo-ess} shows the results of inferences in the Fitzhugh-Nagumo posterior.
 We observe that for a single-step, the I.M.(a) and (b) integrators appears to perform somewhat worse than the G.L.F.(a) and (b) variants, even on the measures of ESS that ignore timing; this occurs despite the larger acceptance rate enjoyed by the implicit midpoint integrator.
-For two integration steps, the inferences produced by I.M.(a) and (b) become super-efficient; however, G.L.F.(b) is also super-efficient and its computational advantages cause it to have superior performance in the timing metrics.
+For two integration steps, the inferences produced by I.M.(a) and (b) become super-efficient; however, G.L.F.(a) and (b) are also efficient and the computational advantage of the (b) variant cause it to have superior performance in the timing metrics.
 For the largest number of steps, the performance of G.L.F.(a) and (b) deteriorates so that the I.M.(a) and (b) integrators outperform them even on the timing comparison.

 We also evaluate the degree to which the numerical integrator possesses the properties of symmetry and volume preservation.
 The results are shown in \cref{fig:fitzhugh-nagumo-symmetry-volume}.
 We see that the implicit midpoint integrator offers a clear advantage in numerical symmetry, and performs better on volume preservation as well.